We humans are experts at learning. We don’t need to show babies how to learn. As soon as they’re born, they begin.

 We are born prepared to learn.
 We can adapt our brains and movement to particular surroundings.
 Even when we damage our brains, usually plenty of brain remains to take on damaged functions.

-2. A brain cannot think with motor function.
+2. A brain cannot think without motor function.

 Just thinking of a movement triggers that movement, changes tone in that part of our body.
 Using our brains triggers four components: motor movement, thought, sensation, and feeling.

 3. Awareness of moving is the key to improving movement.